 Dr. Johnson's research uses mass spectrometry-based metabolomics to understand the role of metabolites in human health.
 Her primary...

-Susan Dwight Bliss Professor of Epidemiology (Environmental Health) and Professor of Forestry And Environmental Studies
+Susan Dwight Bliss Professor of Epidemiology (Environmental Health Sciences) and Professor of Forestry and Environmental Studies

 Co-Director, Yale Center for Perinatal, Pediatric and Environmental Epidemiology

-Air Pollutants; Environment and Public Health; Environmental Pollution; Epidemiology; Public Health
+Air Pollution; Asthma; Environment and Public Health; Environmental Exposure; Environmental Health; Environmental Pollution; Epidemiology; Public Health; Air Pollution, Indoor

 Section Chief and Associate Professor Tenure